 Pottery Classes

 Join us in the Sally Jones Pottery Studio and create masterpieces from stoneware clay.
-Open during the summer months.
-Classes include both wheel and hand-building, and you'll be guided through the process from beginning to end, all the way to glazed, finished pots.
+Open during the summer months, classes include both wheel and hand-building options.
+You’ll be guided through the process from beginning to end, from wet clay all the way to glazed, finished pots.

 Pottery Hours (Upstairs)